 But don’t worry about breaking the bank because we offer a free practice test that can be found here.
 And, since we only use real questions from previous exams, you can be confident that your results give a true indication of how you’d do in the real thing.

-So, once you have your results, what else do you need to think about?
+So, what else do you need to consider once you have your results?
 Let’s take a look:

 How much time do you have available to study?

 People from all walks of life make fantastic pharmacy techs.
 And it is a career that often fits well around other responsibilities.